fizalihsan/fizalihsan.github.io/source/technology/aws.md

 ## Amazon Relational Database Service (RDS)

 * RDS is a service that simplifies the setup, operations, and scaling of a relational database on AWS.
-With Amazon
 * RDS offloads common tasks like backups, patching, scaling, and replication from user.
 * RDS helps you to streamline the installation of the database software and also the provisioning of infrastructure capacity.
 * After the initial launch, RDS simplifies ongoing maintenance by automating common administrative tasks on a recurring basis.